How to Pitch Project Management Software to Upper Management

 Before you get too excited about implementing a new project software, take some time to understand whether it really is the best solution for your organization.
 It can be all too easy to get carried away when you find software that you think will solve the particular problems you face, but don’t forget that it will need to benefit other teams and departments as well.

-With so many different types of project management software out there, what questions should you ask to find the right fit?
+With so many types of project management software out there, what questions should you ask to find the right fit?

 Is it flexible?